reason-healthcare/sql-on-fhir-research/use-cases/anemia.md

 These Definitons have been written to two standards : Nikolai's (http://142.132.196.32:7777) and Josh's (https://joshuamandel.com/fhir-view-to-array/)

+This use case demonstrates the creation of two independent view definitions and having a SQL query join the tables based upon Subject ID.
+The equivalent Data tables are also created in PostgreSQL and DuckDB in order to display the utility of choosing to create a view definition over writing the native SQL.

-Run the observation-hemo-period.sh shell script to generate effectivePeriod dates for this demo
+This use case also demonstrates how to normalize different date related FHIR objects into a start and end date in order to have more efficient date related queries.
+One should run the observation-hemo-period.sh shell script to generate effectivePeriod dates for this demo

-Josh's Syntax (JSON)
+The following view definitions use Josh's Syntax and extract Observation ID, Subject ID, Start and End Date, value, and Loinc code from the ndjson Observation Data.

 ```json